Modified vaccinia Ankara: Development as a poxvirus vaccine

 The traditional smallpox vaccine, which was used in the smallpox eradication campaign 1958–1977, consists of a live vaccinia virus which can replicate in humans but usually does not cause disease.
 It can however sometimes lead to serious side effects.
 Modified vaccinia Ankara virus is a highly attenuated strain of vaccinia virus that was developed in Munich, Germany between 1953 and 1968.
 It was produced by more than 500 serial passages of vaccinia virus (from a wild strain discovered by the Turkish vaccine institute of Ankara) in chicken embryo fibroblasts.
 After testing the safety and effectiveness as a vaccine, it was approved in Germany in 1977, and then given to about 120,000 people until 1980, when smallpox vaccinations ended in Germany.
 No severe adverse events were seen during this time.

 It was later found that through the passaging, modified vaccinia virus Ankara had lost about 10% of the ancestral vaccinia genome and with it the ability to replicate efficiently in most mammalian cells.
 While it can enter host cells, express its genes and replicate its genome, it fails to assemble virus particles that are released from the cell.

 The vaccine was further developed and manufactured by the Danish company Bavarian Nordic, resulting in the vaccine MVA-BN, which is unable to replicate in human cells.
 The vaccine is given subcutaneously in two doses, at least 28 days apart.
 It was approved in Canada in 2013, as a smallpox vaccine and in 2020 also against mpox and related orthopoxvirus infections.
 It was approved in the European Union in 2013, as a vaccine against smallpox and in the US in September 2019, against smallpox and mpox.
+On 13 September 2024, the WHO has granted prequalification status to the MVA-BN vaccine, as the first vaccine approved for use against mpox.

 In August 2022, the US Food and Drug Administration (FDA) gave emergency use authorization for intradermal (rather than subcutaneous) mpox vaccination using a lower dose of Jynneos, which would increase the number of available doses up to five-fold.
 The vaccination would still be given in two doses, 28 days apart.
 A 2015 study had tested a regimen of one-fifth dose given intradermally.